mikabohinen/nvim-nix/README.md

 ### Plugin selection criteria

-We include a plugin if it:

-- ✅ Makes you a better developer - teaches better thinking about code, tools, or workflow
-- ✅ Provides capabilities Vim fundamentally cannot - LSP protocol, syntax tree parsing, etc.
-- ✅ Enhances Vim's philosophy - extends operators, text objects, or native patterns
-- ✅ Reinforces good practices from the programming domain
-- ✅ Has educational value - helps you understand tools or concepts more deeply

-We exclude a plugin if it:
+We exclude a plugin if it does one or more of these things:

-- ❌ Hides complexity you should understand - automation that prevents learning
+1. Hides complexity you should understand
-- ❌ Replaces learning with convenience - shortcuts that bypass skill development
+2. Replaces learning with convenience
-- ❌ Creates dependencies on specific abstractions - non-transferable workflows
+3. Creates dependencies on specific abstractions
-- ❌ Violates Vim patterns - replaces rather than enhances native functionality
+4. Violates Vim patterns
-- ❌ Provides convenience over capability - nice-to-have rather than essential
+5. Provides convenience over capability

+If a plugin doesn't violate any of the above then we will consider it if and only if it also satisfies the following criteria:

+1. Makes you a better developer
+2. Provides capabilities Vim doesn't natively have
+3. Builds upon Vim's philosophy
+4. Reinforces good practices

 #### Examples of excluded plugins